Constant scalar curvature K\"ahler metrics on rational surfaces: Destabilising test configurations

 \item a $\mathbb{G}_m$-equivariant ${p}$-ample line bundle $\mathcal{L}\to\mathcal{X}$, such that

-for every $t\in\mathbb{P}^1\setminus\{0\}$, where we identify ${p}_{\mathcal{U}}^{-1}(t)$ with $X$. \end{itemize} A test configuration $(\mathcal{X},\mathcal{L},{p})$ is a \emph{product test configuration} if $\mathcal{X}\cong X\times\mathbb{P}^1$ and $\mathcal{L}_{\mathcal{X}}=p_1^*(L^{\otimes r})$.
+for every $t\in\mathbb{P}^1\setminus\{0\}$, where we identify ${p}^{-1}(t)$ with $X$. \end{itemize} A test configuration $(\mathcal{X},\mathcal{L},{p})$ is a \emph{product test configuration} if $\mathcal{X}\cong X\times\mathbb{P}^1$ and $\mathcal{L}=p_1^*(L^{\otimes r})$.
 A product test configuration is \emph{trivial} if $\mathbb{G}_m$ acts trivially on the left factor of $X\times\mathbb{P}^1$. \end{definition}

 The original definition of test configuration is somewhat different: the fibration $p$ is customarily defined over $\mathbb A^1$ instead of over $\mathbb P^1$.
 However, Li and Xu showed that the original definition of test configuration compactifies into the one in Definition \ref{definition:TC} (see \cite{Li-Xu-K-stability} or \cite[Section 2]{Cheltsov-JMG-unstable-del-pezzos} for a succinct description of this equivalence).
-We will use the intersection formula for the generalised Futaki invariant appearing in \cite[Proposition~6]{Li-Xu-K-stability} and \cite{odaka-test-configurations-restriction,wang-height-git-weight} as the definition of the generalised Futaki invariant.
+We will use the intersection formula for the generalised Futaki invariant (sometimes known in the literature as Donaldson-Futaki invariant) appearing in \cite[Proposition~6]{Li-Xu-K-stability} and \cite{odaka-test-configurations-restriction,wang-height-git-weight} as the definition.
 We recall that the \emph{slope} of the pair $(X,L)$ is

 The \emph{generalised Futaki invariant} of the test configuration $(\mathcal{X},\mathcal{L},{p})$ with exponent $r$ is the number

 where $n$ is the dimension of the variety $X$.
 If the test configuration $(\mathcal{X},\mathcal{L},{p})$ is trivial then \eqref{equation:DF-definition} gives $\mathrm{DF}(\mathcal{X},\mathcal{L},{p})=0$.